NSS-Day-Cohort-79/Bug-Ranch-Jhaddock02/README.md

    > The 'drovers' variable is used to call back to the 'drovers' array giving it access to the information of the drovers, so it will store the return values from hireDrovers().

+   // the value of the drovers variable is the return of the drovers empty array.

 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.

    > This for(of) loop is used to itterate through the items of the 'drovers' array and the value of 'drover' is used to look at each individual drover and see if it passes the peramiters.
 So 'drovers' gives access to the whole information of 'drovers' and 'drover' looks through each individual drover in the 'drovers' array

+//the for(of) loop is used to ittereate through the drovers array giving it acces to drover

 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > [Your public Loom URL here](https://www.loom.com/share/8a0f7eac4a674470b37435aa33ef55ff)